gap hr services logo white

 It is NOT optional.

-An employees MUST have proper legal advice for their signature to be binding.
-Ignorance is a defence for an employee, but not an employer.
+An employee must have proper legal advice for their signature to be binding.
+Ignorance is a defense for an employee, but not an employer.

 They have paid the now ex-employee thousands of pounds.
 Without a legally binding agreement.